 Myotonia refers to delayed relaxation after muscle contraction, which can cause muscle stiffness.
 Muscular dystrophies are a group of inherited muscle disorders in which one or more genes Myotonia Congenita Myotonia congenita is an inherited disorder that causes muscle stiffness and muscle enlargement.
 It affects what most people think of as muscle, the type that can be contracted to move the various... read more needed for normal muscle structure and function are defective, leading to muscle weakness Weakness Weakness refers to loss of muscle strength.
 That is, people cannot move a muscle normally despite trying as hard as they can.
 However, the term is often misused.
 Many people with normal muscle... read more and muscle wasting (dystrophy) of varying severity.

-Myotonic dystrophy is an autosomal dominant Dominant x-linked disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more disorder, which means only one affected parent is needed to pass the trait on to offspring.
+Myotonic dystrophy is an autosomal dominant Dominant x-linked disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more disorder, which means only one affected parent is needed to pass the trait on to offspring.
 This dystrophy affects males and females and about 1 in 8,000 people.

 Symptoms of Myotonic Dystrophy